 - Describe whether or not the victim is conscious and breathing.

-- Look for emergency medical ID and give all information to the Police.
+- Look for an emergency medical ID and give all information to the Police.

 - Administer first aid to the extent possible based on your level of training.

-Note: All University Police Officers are trained in basic first aid, CPR and AED.
+Note: All CSUN Police Officers are trained in basic first aid, CPR and AED.
 During normal working hours (8-5) Monday through Friday,

 a nurse and/or a doctor from the Klotz Student Health Center will also be summoned.